takeyasu-g/inkprov/REFACTOR_PROPOSAL#2.md

 - Redesign session cards for Home & Sessions page:
   - Add progress bar (Intro, Body, Conclusion, % complete).
   - Add tags (“Fresh/New,” “Needs Ending,” “Hot”).
-  - Add lock indicators (who locked it).
+  - Add lock indicators (who locked it/someone is writing...).
   - Clear call-to-action if user can contribute.
-- Refactor lock system:
+- Refactor lock system of sessions:
   - One user writes at a time with real-time presence.
   - Prevent consecutive contributions by same user.
   - Warn when on last or near-last snippet.